 CVD diamond pendant

-CVD vs HPHT diamonds
+The Battle of Diamonds: CVD vs HPHT Explained

 What Do the Acronyms HPHT vs CVD Stand For in Relation to Diamond Creation?